Leading Contractor in Pool Plastering Las Vegas

 While plaster is the basic option when it comes to pool resurfacing, it does come with its own set of limitations, namely:

 - Pool Plastering Las Vegas is the least durable among the different concrete pool finishes.
 It only lasts for 5-10 years.
-But if you want a more durable finish for your pool area one of the best options is pool resurfacing.
+But if you have questions about the longevity of the pool finish and want a more durable option for your pool area, pool resurfacing work is one of the best options to consider.

 - Plaster is accommodating to algae.
 Since algae eat up the chlorine in pools, it will require you to perform acid washing every three years and surface maintenance every week.